Service charges

 We provide a member of staff on site, 24-hour emergency help through an alarm system, communal areas such as gardens and lounges, as well as social and aging well activities for residents.
 We have a variety of wellbeing call patterns, with some customers receiving daily/weekly wellbeing calls, depending on personal circumstance.

-Why might Retirement Living or Supported Living charges at my scheme have risen this year?
+Why might Supported Living charges at my scheme have changed this year?

-The Retirement Living or Supported Living charges vary from scheme to scheme.
+The Supported Living charges vary from scheme to scheme.
 These charges reflect the actual cost of delivery of the service to customers and cover a lot more than staff salaries.
-For a full breakdown of your individual scheme, please contact us on rentreview@stonewater.org or call 01202 312715.

-Why has the cost of fire equipment maintenance increased?
+Why might the cost of fire equipment maintenance have increased?

 The health and safety of our customers is our priority.
 Following the tragic incident at Grenfell Tower, Stonewater were pleased to see the Government shine a spotlight on ensuring that all buildings and homes are safe and secure for customers.